ivanlomba/jclouds-site/_posts/2016-08-15-arbitrary-cpu-ram.md

 * **Support other providers**: add support for other providers such as [ElasticHosts](https://www.elastichosts.com/) and [Docker](https://www.docker.com/).
 * **Improve AutomaticHardwareSpec**: improve the AutomaticHardwareSpec with specific parsers for every parameter in order to support more custom parameters and some fields, like bootDisk and durable (part of volumes), that are currently hardcoded to true.
 * **Usage examples of the new features**: create examples of the new features in the jclouds-examples repo.
+* **Custom TemplateBuilderImpl for ProfitBricks**: add a custom implementation of the TemplateBuilderImpl to fail early when users don't set the minDisk.

 ### Special thanks